“I have a gut feeling that it's a boy.”

 (someone) has a gut feeling that (clause)

-The "gut" is actually your stomach; English speakers think of the stomach as a place where feelings come from.
+The "gut" actually means your stomach; English speakers sometimes think of the stomach as a place where feelings come from.
 When you worry about something, for example, you may get a nervous feeling in your stomach.
-The gut is also considered to be a place of wisdom.
+The "gut" is also considered to be a place of wisdom.
 People often tell each other to "follow your gut".

 I can't explain why I did it; I just had a gut feeling about it.

-You can describe the exact feeling that you have with a clause like this:
+You can also describe exactly what you're feeling with a clause like this:

 I don't know about this deal; I have a gut feeling that I'm going to regret it.